India Parliament Votes To Scrap Farm Reform Laws After Modi U-turn - UrduPoint

 "The government have just announced that they will repeal the laws, not because they think that they were wrong but because they understand that these protests will hamper their election results," she added.

-Modi's reversal came ahead of important elections for his Bharatiya Janata Party (BJP) in states such as Punjab and Uttar Pradesh, both home to huge numbers of farmers.
+Modi's reversal came ahead of important elections for his Bharatiya Janata Party in states including Punjab and Uttar Pradesh, both home to huge numbers of farmers.

-The government claimed the reforms, passed in September last year, aimed to deregulate farm produce markets.

-But protesting farmers said the new laws would lead to a corporate takeover of the industry.